Conduct a California warrant search right away by visiting local court office public access terminals or searching online.

 In addition to looking up court records on PACER, some other useful sources of information include:

-Different Types of Warrants in California & the Reason for Each
+Different Types of Warrants in CA & the Reason for Each

 There are several types of warrants that can be issued by a judge in California.
 Some of the most common warrant types are listed below.